alabou/NMOS-MatroxOnly/Transports.md

 A Flow of format `urn:x-nmos:format:mux` MUST have parents Flows of the `urn:x-nmos:format:audio`, `urn:x-nmos:format:video` or `urn:x-nmos:format:data` format.

 Informative Note: An opaque MPEG2-TS stream scenario is still possible using a Flow of format `urn:x-nmos:format:video` with the `video/MP2T` media type.
 This is similar to the opaque AES3 stream scenario using `urn:x-nmos:format:audio` as the Flow format and `audio/AM824` as the media type.

+## Testing

+The previous transports, along with the `urn:x-matrox:transport:rtp` transport can be tested using the forked [nmos-testing repository](https://github.com/alabou/nmos-testing.git) with the `MatroxOnly` branch.
+The `Matrox-Transports` testsuite provides the tests for the various transports.

+Note: Currently the testsuite does not activate the Senders and Receivers to perform live/activation testing.